psaux-it/nginx-fastcgi-cache-purge-and-preload/readme.txt

 = RIPEstat Data API (stat.ripe.net) =

-Looks up network ownership (network name, country, ASN, abuse contact) for IP addresses that fail2ban reports as banned.
+Looks up network ownership (network name, country, ASN, abuse contact) for IP addresses that Fail2Ban reports as banned.

-* Data sent: the banned IP address, as a URL parameter to https://stat.ripe.net/data/whois/data.json and https://stat.ripe.net/data/abuse-contact-finder/data.json.
+* Data sent: the banned IP address, sent to RIPE NCC's whois and abuse-contact lookup endpoints.
 * When: from a background worker (or WP-Cron) after a ban event arrives and no cached result exists.
-Nothing is sent unless you configure fail2ban to push events to the plugin's webhook.
+Nothing is sent unless you configure Fail2Ban to push ban events to the plugin's webhook.
 Results are cached for up to 30 days.
 * Provider: RIPE NCC.
-Terms: https://www.ripe.net/about-us/legal/ripestat-service-terms-and-conditions/ Privacy: https://www.ripe.net/about-us/legal/privacy-statement/

-The optional Abuse Reporter sends email through wp_mail() to the abuse contact returned by that lookup, only when an administrator enables it and sends a report.
+The optional Abuse Reporter sends email to the abuse contact returned by that lookup, only when an administrator enables it and sends a report.

 == Support ==